Piedra del Cocuy

 Piedra del Cocuy (from Spanish: Cocuy Rock; Portuguese: Pedra do Cucuí) is a natural monument in Venezuela, located near the triple border of the country with Brazil and Colombia in the limits of the Amazon and the Orinoco Basins.
 Piedra del Cocuy is an inselberg made of granitic rock, its peak stands at c.
 450 m a.s.l.

 Triple border

-Administratively Piedra del Cocuy is located in the municipality of Río Negro in the Amazonas State in Venezuela.
+Administratively Piedra del Cocuy is located in the Amazons in Colombia, Venezuela and Brazil.
 The triple border is situated 2 km to the west on the island of San José in the Rio Negro (Amazon).
 The adjacent municipalities from the Colombian and the Brazilian side are Inírida, Guainía and São Gabriel da Cachoeira in the Amazonas State respectively.

-Border Towns
+Border towns

 La Guadalupe, on the Colombian side and the western banks of the Rio Negro with a population of around 300 people, mostly Amerindians.

 San Simón del Cocuy, on the Venezuelan side and Eastern banks of the Rio Negro.

 Cucuí, in Brazil.
 It is actually a military post connected by road to the city of São Gabriel da Cachoeira.